10 Crystal Morphology and Symmetry

 We call all the rotation axes we have just discussed proper rotation axes, to contrast them with rotoinversion axes, which we will discuss later.
 In shorthand notation, we symbolize proper rotation axes using the numbers 1, 2, 3, 4, or 6, corresponding to rotations of 360°, 180°, 120°, 90°, and 60°, respectively.
 The “fold” value tells us how many times the operation has to be repeated to return to the starting position – how many times it takes to add up to 360o.
 Sometimes in drawings, we use a small lens shape, a triangle, a square, or a hexagon instead of numbers to show symmetry and label the different rotation axes.

-The drawings below show colorful patterns.
+● Box 10-2 Rotation Axes in 2DThe drawings below show colorful patterns.
 Most are the same patterns you saw in the previous box.
 They all have 1-fold rotational symmetry.
 What other kinds of rotation axis (2-fold, 3-fold, 4-fold, or 6-fold) do you see in each drawing?
-(Some contain none.)
+(Some contain none.) |

 Above, we noted that cubes have nine mirror planes.
 Cubes also have 2-fold, 3-fold, and 4-fold rotational symmetry, shown in Figure 10.12.
 When rotated 180° about an edge diagonal, a cube appears unchanged drawing on left).
 When rotated 120° about a main diagonal (drawing in the center), or when rotated 90° about a line perpendicular to a face (drawing on the right), a cube does not change.
 Thus, we see that different rotation axes can combine in crystals.
 Cubes, with all their mirror planes and rotation axes, have the most symmetry possible for a crystal.

 Prism faces are, in principle, identical in shape and size, although accidents of growth often lead to minor differences.
-Some minerals have multiple, nonidentically-shaped faces, all parallel to a common line.
+Many minerals have multiple, nonidentically-shaped faces, all parallel to a common line.
 We call the collection of faces a zone and the common line the zone axis.
 Zones, present in most crystals, sometimes correspond to rotational axes of symmetry.

 Symmetry can be enigmatic.
 For example, anhedral crystals exhibit no external symmetry, while euhedral crystals may exhibit a lot.
 And, rotational symmetry, even if present, may be hard to see.
 For example, the 3-fold axes of symmetry in a cube are difficult to see without turning the cube in your hand.
 Problems may be even more complicated in natural crystals because of growth imperfections in crystal faces, or the presence of many differently shaped crystal faces.